 Note: Accessing software via apps.rutgers.edu

 § Introduction to R (February 5 or February 6) – This session provides a three-part orientation to the R programming environment.
 R is freely available, open source statistical software that has been widely adopted in the research community.
 Due to its open nature, thousands of additional packages have been created by contributors to implement the latest statistical techniques, making R a very powerful tool.
 No prior knowledge is assumed.
 The three parts cover:

 - Statistical Techniques: getting around in R, descriptive statistics, regression, significance tests, working with packages

 - Graphics: comparison of graphing techniques in base R, lattice, and ggplot2 packages

-- Data Manipulation: data import and transformation, additional methods for working with large data sets, also plyr and other packages useful for manipulation.
+- Data Manipulation: data import and transformation, additional methods for working with large data sets, also dplyr and other packages from the tidyverse useful for manipulation.

 Additional R resources, including handouts, scripts, and screencast versions of the workshops, can be found here: http://libguides.rutgers.edu/data_R

 § Data Visualization in R (February 12 or February 13) discusses principles for effective data visualization, and demonstrates techniques for implementing these using R. Some prior familiarity with R is assumed (packages, structure, syntax), but the presentation can be followed without this background.
 The three parts are: